Pflugerville High School: Football

-During the 2013 NFL Draft, Pflugerville High School graduate Zaviar Gooden and Alex Okafor were drafted by the Tennessee Titans and Arizona Cardinals respectively.
-In the 2014 NFL Draft, IK Enemkpali was drafted by the New York Jets.
-In the 2015 NFL Draft, Tyrus Thompson was drafted by Minnesota Vikings.
+During the 2013 NFL draft, Pflugerville High School graduate Zaviar Gooden and Alex Okafor were drafted by the Tennessee Titans and Arizona Cardinals respectively.
+In the 2014 NFL draft, IK Enemkpali was drafted by the New York Jets.
+In the 2015 NFL draft, Tyrus Thompson was drafted by Minnesota Vikings.

 55-game winning streak

 From 1958 until 1962, Pflugerville won 55 consecutive games.
 At the time, it was both a State and National record.
-The Streak ended with a 12-6 loss to Holland in the 1962 Bi-District round of the playoffs.
+The Streak ended with a 12–6 loss to Holland High School in the 1962 Bi-District round of the playoffs.
 In 1964, Pflugerville's national winning streak record was broken by Jefferson City, Missouri.

-In 1958 and 1959, PHS fielded Eight-Man football teams and played in the Class B division until 1967, which were not allowed to play to a State Championship.
-This is why Pflugerville is only credited with 34 wins on the all-time consecutive win chart.
-However, they are in actually, in 2nd Place as of 2005.
+In 1958 and 1959, PHS fielded Eight-Man football teams and played in the Class B division until 1967, which were not allowed to play to a State Championship, and are therefore only credited with 34 wins on the all-time consecutive win chart.
+However, they are actually in 2nd Place as of 2005.

 The Panthers compiled 5 District Championships, 2 Bi-District Championships, and 4 Regional Championships.
 Through those five seasons, the Panthers scored 2,585 points; allowed just 256 and recorded 31 shutouts of their opponents.

-The record for most consecutive victories is now held by De La Salle High School of California with 151 from 1992 to 2004.
+The record for most consecutive victories is now held by De La Salle High School in California with 151 wins from 1992 to 2004, and the record in Texas is now held by Celina High School, who won 68 games from 1998 to 2002.
+Pflugerville still ranks #2 all-time in the State of Texas.

-Their streak ended with the first game of the 2004 season against Bellevue High from Washington state.

-The Texas State record is now held by Celina, which won 68 games from 1998-2002.
-Pflugerville still ranks #2 All-Time in the State of Texas.

 Kuempel Stadium

-The 10,000-capacity Kuempel Stadium, the current home of the Panthers in Football, Soccer and Track & Field.
+The 10,000-capacity Kuempel Stadium is the current home of the Panthers in Football, Soccer and Track & Field.

 Through the 2004 season, Kuempel Stadium has had a natural grass playing surface.
-However, on February 5, 2005 voters approved a multimillion-dollar bond package which included funds to upgrade to the new style of artificial turf.
-Similar surfaces are used at RRISD Stadium and at Dragon Stadium as well as NFL and College teams throughout the Nation.
+However, on February 5, 2005, voters approved a multimillion dollar bond package which included funds to upgrade to the new style of artificial turf.
 Construction was finished prior to the start of the 2005 season.

 A plaque outside the entrance explains the name origin: